merkys/covid-lt/doc/binding-evaluator.md

 * Difference in potential energies as calculated by CHARMM v47b1 [doi:10.1002/jcc.21287] using GBorn subsystem and CHARMM36 forcefield.

 To train and compare our approach to MutaBind2 [doi:10.1016/j.isci.2020.100939], we have taken all single forward mutation data from MutaBind2 data sheet [https://github.com/mutabind-group/MutaBindv2.0], Git commit 1654c87.
-To train our model we have taken the definition of each mutation (PDB ID, contacting partners in a complex, location of the mutation) as well as the associated ddG value.
+To train our model we have taken the definition of each mutation (PDB ID, contacting partners in a complex, location of the mutation) as well as the associated ddG value (column named 'DDGexp').
 For every mutation we have computed all the aforementioned terms and trained a random forest estimator using R package randomForest v4.7-1.1 [https://cran.r-project.org/web/packages/randomForest/index.html].
-We have used 80% data for training and the remaining 20% for testing.
+We have used 80% of data for training and the remaining 20% for testing.
 Data points have been partitioned into these two sets randomly.
 Training procedure was performed 50 times and the best model has been selected based on RMSE.

+We have as well faithfully reproduced MutaBind2's model by training a random forest estimator on data from MutaBind2 data sheet.
+Using random 80% of MutaBind2's data points for training and 20% for testing we have achieved RMSE of 1.18 kcal/mol for single mutations (compared to the reported RMSE of 1.19 kcal/mol).
+This finding helped us by confirming our approach to training methodology.